jean-roland/LCSF_Doc/index.md

 As to how LCSF protocols are represented we need to distinguish two things:
 * The protocol description, that represents all the commands and attributes that can be exchanged.
-* A protocol message, that is the unit of data that will be transfered between a sender and a receiver.
+* A protocol message, that is the unit of data that will be transferred between a sender and a receiver.
 It will contains only one command and its attributes, if the command has any.

 ### Protocol Description